Welcome to the blog

 FeaturePlot(merged, features = 'Epcam')

-While there are some Epcam positive cells scattered on the UMAP, there appear to be 2 distinct groups of cells at the top of the UMAP that we may be able to pull apart as potentially being malignant cells.
+While there are some Epcam positive cells scattered on the UMAP, there appear to be 2 clusters of cells in the UMAP that we may be able to pull apart as potentially being malignant cells.

 There are a few different ways to go about identifying what those clusters are.
 We can start by trying to use the DimPlot plotting function from before along with the FeaturePlot function.
 Separating plots by the + symbol allows us to plot multiple plots side-by-side.